 No dog wants to lie in an empty crate without a soft blanket or bedding.
-But it’s a bad idea to buy a nice, soft bedding until your dog is not crate trained.
-At first it is better to buy a mat, like the Vetbed.
-It’s sturdy, so your dog won’t chew through it easily.
+But it’s a bad idea to buy nice, soft bedding until your dog is not crate trained.
+It is better to buy a mat, like the Vetbed.
+It’s sturdy, so your dog won’t chew through it quickly.
 Vetbed is also machine washable.

 Important!
 It's best not to use old towels or other scraps of cloth as a mat, as your dog will tear them, chew them up and swallow.
 And this is dangerous!

-After you make sure your pet doesn’t chew his bedding, you can get him something more fancy than a Vetbed.
+After making sure your pet doesn’t chew his bedding, you can get him something fancier than a Vetbed.

 Toys for dog crates

-It’s a very good idea to get special crate toys that it will only play with there.
-Then it’ll love being in the crate, because it’s interesting.
+It’s an excellent idea to get special crate toys that it will only play with there.
+Then it’ll love being in the crate because it’s interesting.
 Consider hollow toys that can be stuffed with your pet’s favorite treats, such as KONG toys.

 Do not put soft toys in the crate!
 It is easily chewed and dogs may choke on them.